scotfree/fuelscape/docs/README.md

 ## Initial Data and Models

+### Simple (non-geospatial) Parameter Catalog
+What are the basic parameters we need values for to build a "spreadsheet" model?
+Some of these have to do with where a project might take place - let's assume that is external for now.
+That is, assuming a project will take place at a particular place and time, what do we need to assess very basic outputs like cost, carbon, etc. So we won't include:

+#### Selection Criteria
+* Typical scale / output
+* Seasons available
+* Appropriate land types

+#### Project Parameters - baseline daily cost

+* project managers
+* Expertise/Specialists required
+ * firefighter overwatch
+ * foresters
+ * equipment operators
+ * biologists
+* Equipment required
+ * fuel transportation
+ * towables
+ * deployment vehicls
+ * hand gear

+#### Implementaion Parameters - detail impacted, per acre
+* Cost
+ * non-specialist staff
+ * haulage
+ * firesafe clearing and prep
+* net carbon
+* biochar generation
+* fuel removal

 | Treatment (examples)                                |   Typical scale / output |        Cost (per acre) | Staff required | Expertise required |     Equipment required | Seasons available | Firefighter supervision needed? | Appropriate land types                        |                    Carbon impact (relative) | **Biochar Potential**                                    | Notes                                                     |
 | --------------------------------------------------- | -----------------------: | ---------------------: | -------------: | -----------------: | ---------------------: | ----------------: | ------------------------------: | --------------------------------------------- | ------------------------------------------: | -------------------------------------------------------- | --------------------------------------------------------- |